 Geoscience Australia, in collaboration with Monash University, has developed a tool mapping the economic viability of hydrogen operations across Australia.
 The Hydrogen Economic Fairways Tool (HEFT) helps policymakers and investors make decisions about the location of new infrastructure and the development of hydrogen hubs.
 Preliminary results show that economically viable regions for hydrogen production are located across Australia.
 All states and territories have regions with high potential.

 - completing a National Hydrogen Infrastructure Assessment

-- reviewing national gas laws and considering the economics of using hydrogen in gas networks
+- reviewing national gas laws and considering the regulatory reforms and economics of using hydrogen in gas networks

 - working with CSIRO to support the Australian Hydrogen Researcher Network (AHRN) and collaboration on hydrogen R&D, including the HyResearch website